runKleisli/verified-integer-gaussian-elimination/README.md

 * `transposeIndexChariz : {xs : Matrix n m a} -> index k $ transpose xs = getCol k xs`
 	* `transposeNHead: head $ transpose xs = map head xs`
 * `transposeNTail : transpose $ tail $ transpose xs = map tail xs`
-	* See also: `transposeNTail2` elsewhere
+	* See also: `transposeNTail2` in Data.Matrix.LinearCombinations

-* `vecMatMultIsTransposeVecMult`/`matVecIsVecTransposeMult` — The special cases of the transpose being an anti-endomorphism of matrix multiplication for vector-matrix and matrix-vector multiplication.
+* `vecMatMultIsTransposeVecMult`/`matVecIsVecTransposeMult` — The special cases of the transpose being an antiendomorphism of matrix multiplication for vector-matrix and matrix-vector multiplication.
 * `headVecMatMultChariz` — a vector-matrix product as mapped dot product lemma.

 * `matMultIndicesChariz : Ring a => {l : Matrix _ _ a} -> {r : Matrix _ _ a} -> indices i j (l<>r) = (index i l)<:>(getCol j r)` — the entrywise expression of a matrix product.